Poetry is when an emotion has found its thought and the thought has found words.

 On a trip to my family home in rural Ireland, several years ago, I found a 1981 diary—the sort with a page-a-day in A5 format.
 I’m not sure how it survived for three decades.
 It was filled with the mechanical entries of my eight-year-old self; ‘Went to Mass in Enniscorthy.
 Helped Nana with the dishes.’
 After the entry for Sunday 12th April there was a heavy black line ruled across the page and the words The End.
 I’d had enough of keeping a journal it would seem.

 Curiously, the entry for Monday 13th April read: My Poems A-Z, and there they were.
 A poem for each letter.
 And while some were complete poems, others were simply a title on an otherwise blank page.
 I cannot remember writing most of them.

-Although I was a fan of poetry throughout school and ever since, I didn’t write another poem until 2013, thirty-two years later.
+Although I was an avid reader of poetry throughout school and ever since, I didn’t write another poem until 2013, thirty-two years later.
 I woke up one day with a poem formed in my head and scratched it down on a couple of post-it notes.
-Since then the poetry has continued to trickle (or pour) and has been published in Australia, Ireland, the UK, the US and Mexico.
+Since then the poetry has continued to trickle (or pour) and has been widely published and anthologized.

 - ‘On Reaching 45 the Poet Realises She is Only 23’

 - ‘Symphony of Skin’